C2SM/git-course/advanced/Exercise_1.md

 git switch -c feature
 ```

 Make a change in a file and add it as a git commit.
+Note that the `-am` options of the `git commit` command can be used to add all changed files to the staging area and commit them with a message in one single operation.

 ```plaintext
 sed -i '/Coffee/ a 11:15-12:30: Presentation session' schedule_day1;